Literature & Composition A – Kelly Stacks

 - Due at registration – $12 non-refundable “Facility Fee” made payable to Trinity Community Church

-- Due on the first day of classes – Tuition $150
+- Due on July 1 – First Semester tuition – Tuition $150